 - EEPROM: Electrically Erasable and Programmable ROM Content can be changed by erasing the initial content which could be easily erased electrically.
 However, one byte can be erased at a time instead of deleting in one go.
 Hence, reprogramming of EEPROM is a slow process.

 Any process in the system which needs to be executed is loaded in RAM which is processed by the CPU as per Instructions in the program.
 Like if we click on applications like Browser, firstly browser code will be loaded by the Operating system into the RAM after which the CPU will execute and open up the Browser.

 RAM can be broadly classified into SRAM (Static RAM) and DRAM (Dynamic RAM) based on their behavior:

-- DRAM: Dynamic RAM or DRAM needs to periodically refresh in few milliseconds to retain data.
+- DRAM: Dynamic RAM or DRAM needs to periodically refresh in a few milliseconds to retain data.
 DRAM is made up of capacitors and transistors and electric charge leaks from capacitors and DRAM needs to be charged periodically.
 DRAM is widely used in home PCs and servers as it is cheaper than SRAM.

 - SRAM: Static RAM or SRAM keeps the data as long as power is supplied to the system.
 SRAM uses Sequential circuits like a flip-flop to store a bit and hence need not be periodically refreshed.
 SRAM is expensive and hence only used where speed is the utmost priority.

-Primary Memory is volatile in nature?
+Primary Memory is volatile in nature.